New and improved bounds on the contextuality degree of multi-qubit configurations: Methodology

 The \Cref{cdegalgo} computes the contextuality degree of any configuration.
 The variable $C$ is the set of the constraints of a configuration, the integer $i$ is the current maximal known number of satisfiable constraints, and $sol$ stores a solution for the set of constraints.

-The $sat\_sol(i,j,C)$ function called on~\Cref{bc:cdegalgo} retrieves a solution satisfying at least $i$ and at most $j$ of the constraints in the set $C$.
+The $sat\_sol$ function called on~\Cref{sol:cdegalgo} is such that $sat\_sol(i,j,C)$ retrieves a solution satisfying at least $i$ and at most $j$ of the constraints in the set $C$.
 The $n\_match(sol,l)$ returns the number of constraints of $sol$ that are satisfied by $l$.

 Let $|C^+|$ denote the number of positive constraints.
 We know that we can at least satisfy this number of constraints, by assigning the value 0 to all variables in $C$.
-For every iteration of the loop, we know that at least $i$ constraints can be satisfied, so on~\cref{sol:cdegalgo} we ask the solver if at least one more constraint than $i$ can be satisfied.
-If yes, we retrieve a solution $sol$ of the SAT solver, and then count the number of satisfied constraints, which can be more than $i+1$.
-This number is then used as the new limit $i$ until no solution can be found, which means that $|C|-i$ is the minimal number of unsatisfiable constraints in the system, i.e. the contextuality degree of the corresponding configuration.
+For every iteration of the loop, we know that at least $i$ constraints can be satisfied, so on~\Cref{sol:cdegalgo} we ask the solver if at least one more constraint than $i$ can be satisfied.
+If yes, we retrieve a solution $sol$ of the SAT solver and then count the number of satisfied constraints, which can be more than $i+1$.
+This number is then used as the new limit $i$ until no solution can be found, which means that $|C|-i$ is the minimal number of unsatisfiable constraints in the system, that is, the contextuality degree of the corresponding configuration.